otrv4/otrv4/otrv4.md

 that if a user that supports version 3 and 4 starts a conversation with someone that only supports version 3, a conversation with OTRv3 will start, and its security properties will not be the ones stated in these paragraphs.

+## OTRv4 modes

+In order for OTRv4 to be an alternative to current messaging applications and to be compatible with the OTRv3 specification, the OTRv4 protocol must define different modes in which it can be implemented: a OTRv3-compatible mode, a OTRv4 standalone mode, and a OTRv4 interactive-only-mode.
+These are the three modes enforced by this protocol specification, but, it must be taken into account, that OTRv4 can and may be also implemented in other modes.

+The modes are:

+1. OTRv3-compatible mode: a mode with backwards compatibility with OTRv3.
+   This mode will know how to handle plaintext messages, including query messages and whitespace tags.
+2. OTRv4-standalone mode: an always encrypted mode.
+This mode will not know how to handle any kind of plaintext messages, including query messages and whitespace tags.
+3. OTRv4-interactive-only: an always encrypted mode that provides higher deniability properties when compared to the previous two modes, as it achieves offline and online deniability for both participants in a conversation.
+It only allows interactive conversations.

+For details on how these modes will work, review the [modes](https://github.com/otrv4/otrv4/tree/master/modes) folder.

 ## Notation and parameters